Francesco Colonnese: Club career

 Born in Potenza, Colonnese began his career in Potenza - where he played from 1989 to 1991 – before moving first to Giarre Football and then to Cremonese, where he made 66 appearances.

-In the 1994–95 season, Colonnese was bought by A.S.
-Roma to strengthen the defensive department, but disappointed the expectations of manager Carlo Mazzone and played only 5 games.
+In the 1994–95 season, Colonnese was bought by AS Roma to strengthen the defensive department, but disappointed the expectations of manager Carlo Mazzone and played only 5 games.

-In 1995, he signed for Napoli on loan – spending two years there – and played for F.C.
-Internazionale during the 1997–98 season, with whom he won the UEFA Cup over S.S.
-Lazio in Paris in 1998.
+In 1995, he signed for Napoli on loan – spending two years there – and played for Inter Milan during the 1997–98 season, with whom he won the UEFA Cup over SS Lazio in Paris in 1998.

 From 2000 to 2004 he signed for Roman club Lazio – then the reigning Serie A champions.
 After four years at the Olimpico he left to finish his career with Siena (2004–2006).

 International career

 Francesco Colonnese was capped for Italy national under-21 football team between 1993 and 1994.
-He finished in fourth place with the Italian U-23 Olympic side at the 1993 Mediterranean Games men's football tournament.
+He finished in fourth place with the Italy U-23 Olympic side at the 1993 Mediterranean Games men's football tournament.